 The primary network handles the traffic for the Kubernetes control plane VMs and Kubernetes workload traffic.

 Depending on your networking topology, you can later assign a different port group to serve as the network to each namespace.
 This way, you can provide layer 2 isolation between the namespaces in the Supervisor.
 Namespaces that do not have a different port group assigned as their network use the primary network.
-Tanzu Kubernetes clusters use only the network that is assigned to the namespace where they are deployed or they use the primary network if there is no explicit network assigned to that namespace
+TKG clusters use only the network that is assigned to the namespace where they are deployed or they use the primary network if there is no explicit network assigned to that namespace

 Network Name Enter the network name.